3 killed, 10 wounded in mass shooting outside Arkansas grocery store

 Three people were killed and 10 wounded in a mass shooting Friday outside of a grocery store in Fordyce, Arkansas, state police said.
 Two law enforcement officers were among those injured, but their conditions are not life-threatening, police said in an afternoon press conference.

+A video clip from the scene appears to show a man in the parking lot armed with a shotgun firing at officers, who were returning fire.

-The eight civilians who were wounded have injuries ranging from non-life-threatening to critical condition, police said.
+The eight civilians who were wounded have injuries ranging from non-life-threatening to extremely critical, Arkansas Department of Public Safety Director Mike Hagar said at the briefing.

+"This situation is secure and it's contained.
+There are no active threats to the community," Hagar said.

+The shooter, identified by police as 44-year-old Travis Eugene Posey of New Edinburg, Arkansas, was arrested.
+Police said he was first treated at a hospital for non-life-threatening injuries he sustained in the shootout with officers, and was then taken into state police custody on three counts of capital murder.

+"We had a lot of kids who were really traumatized," he said.

+Vanderzwalm said he was pretty shaken up and described it like "something you see on TV," where shots were being continuously fired.

-"I have been briefed on the tragic shooting in Fordyce, and I'm in constant contact with State Police at the scene.
+Arkansas Gov. Sarah Huckabee Sanders said on social media: "I have been briefed on the tragic shooting in Fordyce, and I'm in constant contact with State Police at the scene.
 I am thankful to law enforcement and first responders for their quick and heroic action to save lives.
-My prayers are with the victims and all those impacted by this," Gov. Sarah Huckabee Sanders said on social media.
+My prayers are with the victims and all those impacted by this."

 The federal Bureau of Alcohol, Tobacco, Firearms and Explosives said special agents from the ATF's New Orleans field office are at the scene and providing assistance in response to the shooting.